facebookexperimental/conjugate_estimators/README.md

 $$p *\log_2(p) + (1-p) * \log_2(1-p) + 1 = $$
 $$ 1 - H(X) $$

-To derive a label's probability X the content being positive using the labels TPR
+To derive X, the content's probability of being positive, using the labels TPR
 $p(b|a)$ and FPR $p(b|\neg a)$, we can plug them into Bayes's rule and simplify, again using the uniform prior assumption.

 $$X = p(a|b) = \frac{p(b|a)*p(a)}{p(b)} = $$